Late-time H/He-poor circumstellar interaction in the type-Ic supernova SN 2021ocs: an exposed oxygen-magnesium layer and extreme stripping of the progenitor: Introduction

 SN 2021ocs was discovered by the Asteroid Terrestrial-impact Last Alert System (ATLAS) survey \citep{tonry18,smith20} on 2021-05-30 (UTC time used throughout) as ATLAS21ptp, in the host galaxy NGC~7828 \citep[$z = 0.01911$, Tully-Fisher distance modulus $\mu=34.71$ mag; ][through NED\footnote{The NASA/IPAC Extragalactic Database (NED), \href{http://ned.ipac.caltech.edu/}{http://ned.ipac.caltech.edu/}}]{theureau07}.
 The host galaxy is interacting with a smaller galaxy NGC~7829, forming the ring galaxy system Arp 144.
 No meaningful pre-discovery upper limit exists as the object was emerging from solar conjunction at the time of discovery.
 The transient was subsequently reported to the Transient Name Server (TNS\footnote{\href{https://www.wis-tns.org/object/2021ocs}{https://www.wis-tns.org/object/2021ocs}}) by the Zwicky Transient Facility \citep[ZTF,][]{bellm19} and Pan-STARRS1 \citep{chambers16} surveys as ZTF21abhrpia and PS21hlk, respectively.
 Spectral classification reported to the TNS suggests that SN 2021ocs is a type-Ic SN around one to two weeks after maximum light \citep{huber21}.
-Here we report additional spectral observations of SN 2021ocs obtained at late time (148 d after light curve peak).
+Here we report additional spectral observations of SN 2021ocs obtained at late time (148 d after light curve peak)\footnote{{The spectrum and light curves are available as the Data behind the Figure (DbF).}}.